Erhannis/flutter_zeroconnect/README.md

 If you close your socket immediately after sending a message, the data may not finish sending.
 Not my fault; blame socket.

-`broadcast` uses MessageSockets, so if you're using a raw socket, be aware the message will be prefixed with a header, currently an 8 byte unsigned big-endian long representing the length of the subsequent message.
+`broadcast` uses MessageSockets, so if you're using a raw socket, be aware the message will be prefixed with a header, currently an 8 byte unsigned big-endian long representing the length of the subsequent message, followed by the same but inverted (xor with 8 bytes of 0xFF).
 See `MessageSocket`.

 See near the start of zeroconnect.dart to see logging settings, or do like so:
 ```dart